astropy/astropy/docs/coordinates/frames.rst

     <FK5 Coordinate (equinox=J1975.000): (ra, dec) in deg
         (1.1, 2.2)>

-These same attributes can be used to access the data in the frames, as
+These same attributes can be used to access the data in the frames as
 |Angle| objects (or |Angle| subclasses)::

     >>> coo = ICRS(ra=1.1*u.deg, dec=2.2*u.deg)